Digital Single Market: International dimension

-Next step for the Digital Single Market
+Next steps for the Digital Single Market

 Deregulation

 Future steps taken on building the DSM should be more dynamic and should focus on deregulation rather than simple regulation in order to address issues where there is no sufficient focus on and to keep up with the speed of the digital transformation.
 Furthermore, there is also too much insecurity about how companies can actually adhere to DSM current rules.

 For instance, the roaming ban is a positive step toward the digital single market but the different ways by which Telecom companies are trying to poach revenue do not correspond with the bottom-up idea of market-driven integration.
 Similarly, the parcel delivery legislation was positive but the problems related to transparency on costs are not truly tackled.

 Another example is regarding geo-blocking.
 Indeed, although "unjustified geo-blocking" is prohibited, small businesses are forced to commit to sell to a larger market while abiding costs this may incur depending on the destination country in question.
 Finally, there is a one-stop shop for VAT registration, which is a good step, but a variety of VAT rates across member states still remains which restrict trade.